-The Public Access Bureau will continue to examine ways to increase the number of trainings held across the state, in addition to creating programs tailored for specific units of government and public bodies that are interested in promoting transparency and openness in government.
+The Public Access Bureau will continue to examine opportunities to increase the number of trainings held across the state.
+The bureau will also evaluate ways to create and expand programs tailored for specific units of government and public bodies that are interested in promoting transparency and openness in government.